madrackwp/CZ2001-Project-2/README.md

 1. In the outputs folder, add a new .txt file and copy its path
 2. Replace the hospitalPath variable with the path you just copied
 3. Once again, ensure that \\ is used instead of \ (Refer to BEFORE RUNNING THE ALGORITHM)

+## To generate a random graph:

+1. Open the GraphGeneratorl.py file
+2. Use the generateRandGraph() function to generate a random graph
+3. n will be the number of total nodes and p will be the probability of an edge within each node
+4. Run the file and a random graph should be generated
+5. Replace the graphPath variable with this new path

+### Done by:

+- Goh Wei Pin
+- Tan Keng Kai Luke
+- Jonathan Chang Ji Ming
+- Lynn Enhua Masillamoni